nataliepham25/nataliepham25/README.md

 # Hi there, I'm Natalie 👋🏻
 My pronouns are she/her.
 I'm a sophomore studying Computer Science at <strong>USC</strong>.
 Currently, I'm a Software Engineer Intern at Intel.
+This summer, I will be a Software Engineer Intern at IBM working on full-stack web development using React and IBM Cloud on the Enterprise Performance Management Team.

 ## Previous Experiences <br/>
 > Jan 2021 - May 2021: Software Engineer Intern @ Intel </br>